sympozer/sympozer-client-v1/README.md

 Install
 -------

-The client doesn't require any web server since it is meant to work in an autonomous environnement such as a Cordava package.
+The client doesn't require any web server since it is meant to work in an autonomous environnement such as a Cordova package.
 All the configurations can be controlled fron the js/config.js file that wil decide which request will be triggered on each view.

 Architecture overview